ADesprets/cp4i-install/doc/README.md

 1) The source of documents are in the templates/operands-custom/<capability>/scripts (or config) folders
 2) The generated files are in customisation/<capability>/scripts (or config) folders
 3) We execute the customisation from customisation/<capability>/scripts

+This asset is the result of the collaboration of several people included in the git.
+You are welcome to join the gang.